LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/storing-secrets.md

 indicator: both
 ---

-The FaaS Secrets Storage allows you to centrally store, access and distribute secrets across your lambdas.
+The LivePerson Functions' Secrets Storage allows you to centrally store, access and distribute secrets across your lambdas.
 Thereby, lambdas can use available access tokens, certificates and encryption keys to establish a connection to external systems.

 **Note:** It is recommended to always use access tokens for authentication to external services.
-Never store **user-credentials** within the FaaS Secrets Storage.
+Never store **user-credentials** within the Functions' Secrets Storage.

 Internally, FaaS uses [HashiCorp Vault](https://www.hashicorp.com/products/vault/) to encrypt your secrets using a 256-bit AES cipher in GCM mode with a randomly generated 96-bit nonce before writing them to its persistent storage.